Campaign for a permanent home – CDC Plans Blocked

 During Phase 2, the City, the District and the Design Team evaluated the program needs and space requirements of OPL and the District.

-A series of three community meetings were held between January to May 2024 in which the community was invited to reimagine their library and brainstorm ideas of what it could be like.
+A series of three community meetings were held between January and May 2024 in which the community was invited to reimagine their library and brainstorm ideas of what it could be like.
 Based on the feedback from the first two community meetings, the Design Team developed four conceptual design approaches:

 1) reusing the existing facility,